ATFutures/who3/README.md

       - ‘Car diet’, a global, citywide scenario of multi-modal transport change, showing reduced levels of driving following disincentives to own and use cars.
-      - A global scenario of public transport uptake, linked to [SDG 11](https://sustainabledevelopment.un.org/sdg11).
+      - ‘Go public transport’, a global scenario of public transport uptake, linked to
+        [SDG 11](https://sustainabledevelopment.un.org/sdg11).
-      - Locally specific scenarios, such as creation of car-free zones (meaning investment in car free city centers and other spaces) or reductions in car parking spaces.
+      - ‘Car free’, meaning investment in car free city centers and other spaces, other locally specific scenarios, such as reductions in car parking spaces.
         <!-- 1. **Health Impacts** This stage will extend the App to include the ability to select and compare scenarios, in terms both of changes in mobility patterns as well as associated health and economic terms. -->
-3.  **User and Adaptation Manuals** The final two stages will deliver both the User and Adaptation manuals for the ATT.
+3.  **User and adaptation manuals** The final two stages will deliver both the User and Adaptation manuals for the ATT.

 # Timeline